mlswg/mls-protocol/draft-ietf-mls-protocol.md

 following steps:

-* Remove all of the existing extensions from the GroupContext object for the group and replacing them with the list of extensions in the proposal.
+* Remove all of the existing extensions from the GroupContext object for the group and replace them with the list of extensions in the proposal.
 (This is a wholesale replacement, not a merge.
 An extension is only carried over if the sender of the proposal includes it in the new list.)